AddressFinder/addressfinder-salesforce/README.md

 ## Software License

-The AddressFinder plugin for Salesforce is Open Source.
+The AddressFinder plugin for Salesforce is released under the permissive free software [MIT License](LICENSE).